dokku/dokku/docs/development/plugin-triggers.md

 ### `backup-plugins-install`

 - Description: Reinstalls third-party plugins recorded in a backup, by name and remote, before any other restore step.
-Dispatched by `dokku backup:import --install-plugins` and implemented by the core `plugin` plugin; the plugin list is read from the global scope's `data/plugin/plugins.txt`.
+Dispatched by `dokku backup:import` (unless `--skip-install-plugins` is passed) and implemented by the core `plugin` plugin; the plugin list is read from the global scope's `data/plugin/plugins.txt`.
-- Invoked by: `dokku backup:import --install-plugins`
+- Invoked by: `dokku backup:import`
 - Arguments: `$SCOPE_DIR`
 - Example: